shrey2199/LD_Meta_bot/README.md

-    settings - To View the Settings of your Libdrive. set - To change The Settings of your Libdrive. ui - To View the UI Configuration of your Libdrive. setui - To change The UI Settings of your Libdrive speedtest - To Perform a Speedtest on the Server.
+    settings - To View the Settings of your Libdrive. set - To change The Settings of your Libdrive. ui - To View the UI Configuration of your Libdrive. setui - To change The UI Settings of your Libdrive. hrestart - Restart Heroku Dynos.(Heroku Only)
+    hdyno - Get Heroku Dyno Stats.(Heroku Only) speedtest - To Perform a Speedtest on the Server.
 (Completely Irrelevant 😂)